bandprotocol/launch/band-laozi-testnet6/README.md

 # Bandchain Laozi Testnet #6: How to Join as a Validator

 This document describes methods on how to join as a validator in Laozi testnet #6 without using State Sync.
-If you want to join using State Sync please follow this document https://github.com/bandprotocol/launch/blob/master/band-laozi-testnet6/docs/how-to-join-as-a-validator-using-statesync.md
+If you want to join using State Sync please follow this document [How to Join as a Validator using State Sync](https://github.com/bandprotocol/launch/blob/master/band-laozi-testnet6/docs/how-to-join-as-a-validator-using-statesync.md)

 ## Step 1: Set Up Validator Node